George Grub

-George Grub (1812–1892) was a Scottish church historian.
+George Grub (1812–1892) was a Scottish law professor and church historian.

 Life

-Grub was born at Old Aberdeen on 4 April 1812, was the only child of George Grub, a respectable citizen and convener of the trades at Old Aberdeen, by his wife, Christian Yolum.
+Grub was born at Old Aberdeen on 4 April 1812, the only child of George Grub, a respectable citizen and convener of the trades at Old Aberdeen, and his wife, Christian Yolum.

 He entered King's College, Aberdeen, at the age of thirteen and a half, and afterwards entered the law-office of Alexander Allan, advocate in Aberdeen, under whom he served the apprenticeship required by the Society of Advocates in Aberdeen.

-Passing as advocate in 1836, he was in 1841 appointed librarian to the society.

-This post he held until his death.
+Passing as advocate in 1836, he was in 1841 appointed librarian to the society and he held this post until his death.
 In 1843 he became lecturer on Scots law in Marischal College, Aberdeen, and for forty-eight years was practically the sole teacher of law in the university of Aberdeen first, as holding this lectureship; next, after the union of King's and Marischal Colleges (1860–81), as 'substitute' for Professor Patrick Davidson, who held the chair of law at King's College, but never lectured.
 After Davidson's death in 1881, Grub became professor of law in the University of Aberdeen.
 In 1856, he graduated A.M. at Aberdeen, and in 1864 he received the degree of LL.D. from his university, and on resigning the chair in 1891 he was presented by his former students and fellow-citizens with his portrait painted by Sir George Reid.